podliver/KozlovClient-legacy/README.md

-VladimirPonos4: My father was in prison.
-But after I installed KozlovClient he was released from it...
+VladimirPonos4: My father was in prison, but after I installed KozlovClient he was released from it.
 Thanks to podliver.
 420/10.

 ![f](https://github.com/podliver/KozlovClient/assets/173271760/a8d79422-3542-4ca1-82aa-04261e7e6423)